-Using Stem Cells to Treat Black Lung
+Using Cells to Treat Black Lung

-Dependent on the part of the country you live in, black lung disease may be something that you are not familiar with at all.
+Depending on the part of the country you live in, black lung disease may be something that you are not familiar with at all.
 For those living in the mid-Atlantic region of the United States, particularly Pennsylvania, Kentucky, West Virginia and Tennessee, black lung disease is a well-known pulmonary condition.
 In large cities, like Pittsburgh, black lung cases fill doctor’s offices and courtrooms.

 What is Black Lung Disease?

 Pneumoconiosis, the medical term for black lung disease, is a form of interstitial lung disease (ILD).
 The lungs become visibly blackened by the inhalation of coal dust over long periods of time.
-The result is heavy scarring in the lungs including: damage to the walls of air sacs responsible for exchanging oxygen for carbon dioxide and an overall stiffening of the lungs, which reduces their ability to expand with air.
+The result is heavy scarring in the lungs including: damage to the walls of air sacs responsible for exchanging oxygen and carbon dioxide and an overall stiffening of the lungs, which reduces their ability to expand with air.
 The result is very poor lung function.
-The oxygen you inhale doesn’t get properly exchanged in the lung’s air sacs, so your blood oxygen level falls affecting all of your organs negatively.
+The oxygen you inhale doesn’t get properly exchanged in the lungs’ air sacs, so your blood oxygen level falls, affecting all of your organs negatively.
 Also, with the elasticity of the lungs compromised, the overall capacity of the lungs is decreased, which adds to the detrimental effects of the disease.

 Black Lung Disease in Pittsburgh

-Coal mines have been active in Western Pennsylvania since the late 1700’s.
-The hillside of Mount Washington is nicknamed “Coal Hill” due to the mass amounts of coal mined and used by the city of Pittsburgh just across the Monongahela River.
-As the need for steel grew in the mid 1800’s, coal production skyrocketed, and the mines were hyperactive all the way until the late 20th century.
+Coal mines have been active in Western Pennsylvania since the late 1700s.
+The hillside of Mount Washington is nicknamed “Coal Hill” because of the mass amounts of coal mined and used by the city of Pittsburgh just across the Monongahela River.
+As the need for steel grew in the mid 1800s, coal production skyrocketed, and the mines were hyperactive all the way until the late 20th century.

-Stem Cell Therapy for Black Lung Disease
+Cellular Therapy for Black Lung Disease